Well done Jamie...

 This Project was hugely beneficial and both pupils and staffs responded to task and actively participated to promote our professional development and pupils subject knowledge along with the softer skills of communicating, problem solving and team work.

-Many thanks to Shankill Parish Church for the very kind donation of £250.
+Many thanks to the Spar in Mourneview for the very kind donation of £50.